Kansas unemployment rate is up, but it may not be a cause for concern

 “The labor force grew in June as the number of Kansans seeking employment increased,” said Secretary

 Amber Shultz.
-“This resulted in a slight increase in the unemployment rate to 3.7 percent.”
+“This resulted in a slight increase in the unemployment rate to 3.7%.”

 The department explained the labor force is made up of individuals who are employed, as well as individuals who don’t currently have a job but are seeking employment.